square/square-connect-go-sdk/swagger/docs/LoyaltyApi.md

 > SearchLoyaltyRewardsResponse SearchLoyaltyRewards(ctx, body)
 SearchLoyaltyRewards

-Searches for loyalty rewards in a loyalty account.
-In the current implementation, the endpoint supports search by the reward `status`.
+Searches for loyalty rewards.
+This endpoint accepts a request with no query filters and returns results for all loyalty accounts.
+If you include a `query` object, `loyalty_account_id` is required and `status` is  optional.
 If you know a reward ID, use the  [RetrieveLoyaltyReward](api-endpoint:Loyalty-RetrieveLoyaltyReward) endpoint.
 Search results are sorted by `updated_at` in descending order.

 ### Required Parameters